Pogacar eyes 2nd Tour de France title on Champs-Elysees

 On a course with frequent changes of direction, Van Aert delivered a vintage performance of raw power to claim a fifth individual stage win at the Tour.

-Van Aert had 21 seconds on second-placed Kasper Asgreen, and Jonas Vingegaard was third, 32 seconds off the pace.
+Van Aert clocked 35:53, winning by 21 seconds ahead of second-placed Kasper Asgreen.
+Jonas Vingegaard was third, 32 seconds off the pace.

 “It is quite something," Van Aert said.
 “Winning a Tour de France time trial has been one of the biggest objectives in my career.
 I’ve been really focused on this day in the last couple of days, and I’m so happy that I can finish it off.
 The course was perfect for me, it was more rolling and faster than the first TT.”